Table of Contents Show

 Central Park is a mammoth place for open-air concerts and coliseum productions, it is the largest park in Manhattan.

-The Park is known for its landscape blueprinting.
-This pretended landscape never disappoints the visitors and is one of the most beautiful parks in the city.
-This park opened officially in 1876.
+The Park is known for its landscape blueprinting which never disappoints visitors and is one of the most beautiful parks in the city.

-An unmissable Christmas Market NYC, Central Park is the core spot of ice skating.
-One of the finest ice rinks in the world, Wolman Rink is here.
+An unmissable Christmas Market in NYC, Central Park is the core spot of ice skating.
+One of the finest ice rinks in the world, Wolman Rink is here as well.

 Located between the Upper West and Upper East Sides of Manhattan.

 6. Columbus Circle Holiday Market

 Columbus Circle Christmas Market NYC is located at 59th street and Central Park West.